Brimstone (missile): Naval-launched Brimstone Sea SPEAR

 MBDA tested a maritime variant for use against swarms of small boats named Sea SPEAR.
 On 25 June 2012 a Tornado GR4 dropped a prototype that hit and sank a 6-metre inflatable boat travelling at 20 kn in sea state 3.
 On 29 May 2013, MBDA conducted a salvo firing of three millimetric wave operational Brimstone missiles, launched from a fixed offshore platform, against a simulated attack formation of five targets representing FIACs (Fast Inshore Attack Craft).
 The successful test firing demonstrated Sea SPEAR's ability to strike numerous individual targets.
 During the test one of the targets, a 15-metre craft, was travelling at 20 knots.
 MBDA pitted Sea SPEAR against the Raytheon Sea Griffin missile for integration onto American littoral combat ships.
 The US Navy instead selected the AGM-114L Hellfire as a stop-gap missile for the littoral combat ships.

 Brimstone 3

 In March 2019, MBDA successfully tested the latest Brimstone 3 version in Sweden, now including surface-to-surface firing, plus new hardware allowing future enhancements.
+The upgrades included a new inertial measurement unit, enhanced autopilot, improved battery for an addition 30% engagement duration and a new improved multi-effect warhead that was Insensitive fully compliant with STANAG 4439.

+Brimstone 3 will be integrated onto the RAF's MQ-9B Protector fleet alongside Paveway IV.
+Spain and Germany intend to use Brimstone 3 on their Eurofighters and the UK intends to use it to replace their already equipped Brimstone 2 stockpile.

+Brimstone 3 is also being offered to the British Army as part of MBDA's bid for the Mounted Close Combat Overwatch program which aims to provide an under-armour, non-line-of-sight, anti-armour capability to frontline forces as an overdue capability replacement for Swingfire.